csc-training/geocomputing_course/materials/prerequisites.md

         * [CSC and Linux Cheat Sheet](./cheatsheet.md) (one page summary of the most important Linux commands – handy to have near you during the course)
         * [Terminal intro](terminal.md)

+This also means that this course is not an introduction to either of the topics.
+Please refer to other courses to learn more about the topics that interest you.

 ## CSC account

 For the exercises, [CSC user account](https://docs.csc.fi/accounts/how-to-create-new-user-account/) and [project](https://docs.csc.fi/accounts/how-to-create-new-project/) with [access to Puhti](https://docs.csc.fi/accounts/how-to-add-service-access-for-project/).
 For Allas exercise also Allas service must be enabled for the project.